LacunaSoftware/docs/docs.en-us/articles/rest-pki/samples-availability.md

 ﻿# Rest PKI samples - Availability per project

-Since we have a number of sample projects and we are always adding new feature samples, not all feature samples are available on a given project.
+Since we have a number of samples projects and we are always adding new feature samples, not all feature samples are available on a given project.
 The matrix below shows which samples are available on which projects.

 [!include[Rest PKI samples matrix](../../../includes/rest-pki-samples-matrix.md)]